Blockstream/satellite/doc/antenna-pointing.md

 levels](#optimize-the-snr)), you can monitor several aspects of your SDR receiver.
 For example:

-- To monitor the bitrate, run with option `--monitor-bitrate`.
+- To monitor the bitrate, run with option `--ts-monitor-bitrate`.
-- To monitor MPEG TS packet decoding errors, run with option `--monitor-ts`.
+- To monitor the integrity of the MPEG TS packet sequence, run with option `--ts-monitor-sequence`.
 - For low-level debugging information, run with option `-dd`.

 ### Pointing with a Satellite Finder